vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 CHAPTER III

 Kārikā.
 According to the old way of counting thirty-two syllables of a prose book as one verse, it consisted of six thousand verses.
 It is to this that Abhinava refers as sīkā in one of his introductory verses to the Isvara Pratyabhijñā Vimarsinī.
-It is one of the five books of accepted authority on the Pratyabhijñā philosophy, referred to by Madhava in his summary of the Pratyabhijñā system in his Sarva Darśana Sangraha.
+It is one of the five books of accepted authority on the Pratyabhijñā philosophy, referred to by Mādhava in his summary of the Pratyabhijñā system in his Sarva Darśana Sangraha.
 It was on this that Abhinava wrote his famous commentary, Brhati Vimarsinī.

 4. STOTRĀVALI.

-It has a commentary of Kşemarāja.
+It has a commentary of Kṣemarāja.

 5. AJADA PRAMĀTR SIDDHI 6.
 IśVARA SIDDHI, 7. , > VRTTI.
 8. SAMBANDHA SIDDHI.